Rethinking Post-Unlearning Behavior of Large Vision-Language Models: Conclusion

 \section{Conclusion}

-We emphasize the importance of carefully considering model behavior after unlearning on forgotten target, rather than relying solely on naive suppression, especially for generative models like LVLMs.
+We emphasize the importance of carefully considering how the model behaves on forgotten targets after unlearning, especially for generative models like LVLMs, rather than relying solely on naive suppression.
 To this end, we analyze the \textit{Unlearning Aftermaths} of existing methods, and address these issues with our proposed method, \textsc{PUBG}, which produces responses that are not only privacy-preserving but also provide informative visual descriptions.